MathematicGuy/RemoteObsidian/Artificial Intelligence/MLS Week 2 - Regression with multiple input variables.md

 ![[Pasted image 20241014162327.png]]

 # Feature Scaling
-> Allow Gradient Descent run faster
+> Allow Gradient Descent to converge faster

 **Features and Parameters:** with **large value** model often choose **small parameters**, likewise for **small value** model often choose **large parameter** since it make the prediction **more reasonable.**
 ![[Pasted image 20241014164249.png]]

 For feature with large value, `size in feet`  for example (as $x_{2}$) and bedroom as $x_{1}$.
 A **little change in $x_{1}$ (say 200) can affect a large change in the cost function/prediction**, while a **large change in x1 (say 5) didn't make a little change at all.** To encounter this problem, we must **rescale/normalize both value into 1 value range.**
 ![[Pasted image 20241014165034.png]] c
-With Rescaling, the contour plot now even and represent a circle.
+With Rescaling, the contour plot (parabol from top down view) now even and represent a circle.
 ![[Pasted image 20241014164820.png]]

 #### So how do you actually scale the vales? by dividing by it maximum value